wentasah/novaboot/README.md

 # CONFIGURATION FILE

-Novaboot can read its configuration from a file.
-Configuration file was necessary in early days of novaboot.
-Nowadays, an attempt is made to not use the configuration file because it makes certain novaboot scripts unusable on systems without (or with different) configuration file.
-The only recommended use of the configuration file is to specify custom\_options (see bellow).

-If you decide to use the configuration file, it is looked up, by default, in files named `.novaboot` as described in ["Configuration reading phase"](#Configuration reading phase).
-Alternatively, its location can be specified with the
-__\-c__ switch or with the NOVABOOT\_CONFIG environment variable.
+Novaboot can read its configuration from one or more files.
+By default, novaboot looks for files named `.novaboot` as described in ["Configuration reading phase"](#Configuration reading phase).
+Alternatively, its location can be specified with the __\-c__ switch or with the NOVABOOT\_CONFIG environment variable.
 The configuration file has perl syntax and should set values of certain Perl variables.
 The current configuration can be dumped with the __\--dump-config__ switch.
 Some configuration variables can be overriden by environment variables (see below) or by command line switches.

-Documentation of some configuration variables follows:
+Supporte configuration variables include:

 - $builddir

     Build directory location relative to the location of the configuration file.

+- $default\_target

+    Default target (see below) to use when no target is explicitely specified on command line with the __\--target__ option.

 - %targets